sherlock-audit/2024-01-telcoin-judging/README.md

 Escalation status:
 - [0xf1b0](https://github.com/sherlock-audit/2024-01-telcoin-judging/issues/47/#issuecomment-1918575132): rejected

+**sherlock-admin**

+The protocol team fixed this issue in PR/commit https://github.com/telcoin/telcoin-audit/pull/37.

+**sherlock-admin**

+The Lead Senior Watson signed off on the fix.

 # Issue M-2: Sablier stream update in `CouncilMember.sol` can cause loss of funds if the streamed balance is not withdrawn.